alexnitta/woodshed/README.md

 In this boilerplate, the two top-level packages are `packages/web-cra` (built with Create React App) and `packages/web-next` (built with NextJS).
 All other packages are lower-level; i.e. they are not built into a client-facing app.
 You would not necessarily use both of these top-level packages; they are here for illustrative purposes only.

-## Core feature: the TypeScript setup
+## Core feature: TypeScript / Webpack / Babel setup

 In a typical TypeScript project, you would have a single `package.json` file that exposes the details of an NPM package written in TypeScript.
 The general workflow would be to write TypeScript code and transpile the code to JavaScript before publishing the package.
 Consumers of the package would be able to import the transpiled code as plain JavaScript.
 If a consumer was also working in TypeScript, they would import the `.d.ts` files as well, which are type definitions that allow interoperability between TypeScript projects.

 To use such a workflow while developing several packages at once which depend on each other, you would have to run a process for each package that watches for changes in the `src` folder and transpiles them to JavaScript (and the various type definitions and sourcemaps).
 This is possible with either the `tsc` CLI (for pure TypeScript) or Webpack (when importing other file types like CSS or images).
 Each package would have its own `start` script which would watch for changes and transpile the TypeScript source into JavaScript within that package.

-This workflow breaks down when running a local dev server like `webpack-dev-server` to run the top-level application.
+This workflow breaks down when using Webpack to run a local dev server that hosts the top-level application.
 You run into race conditions and intermittent crashes that are very hard to debug - not to mention poor performance from all these running build processes.
 TypeScript has a feature called Project References which is intended to solve this problem for pure TypeScript projects with several interdependent packages.
 However, this isn't a solution when you need to use Webpack because you import stylesheets or images in your TypeScript.
 There is a Webpack loader for TypeScript called `ts-loader` which supports project references, but you still are stuck with the fact that each dependency package is bundled into a single JS file, which kills a lot of the benefit of hot module reloading in Webpack.

 To avoid all these issues, this boilerplate uses a different approach.
 There is no `build` script set up for the lower-level packages because we do not intend to publish them individually.
 They exist only to share code within the monorepo.
 Instead, we are using `babel-loader` in the top-level package to resolve the imports for each dependency.
 In the `web-cra` package, this is accomplished by using [react-app-rewired](https://github.com/timarney/react-app-rewired) and [customize-cra](https://github.com/arackaf/customize-cra) to override the Webpack configuration provided by [Create React App](https://github.com/facebook/create-react-app).
 In the `web-next` package, this is accomplished by using [next-transpile-modules](https://github.com/kutlugsahin/next-transpile-modules) in the NextJS config file.

+The approach was inspired by this [blog post](https://iamturns.com/typescript-babel/) by Matt Turnbull.

 ### How to know it's working